ppeetteerrs/personal-website/content/post/2020-10/misc_programming_tips/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
     The solution to this whole grandma story and personal whine is actually super simple, just go to Settings and search for File Associations.
-Afterwards, add a wildcard to select the relevant files and associate to the appropriate programming language, e.g. <code>cpp</code>.
+Afterwards, add a wildcard to select the relevant files and associate to the appropriate programming language, e.g. `cpp`.
   </p>
 </div><figure class="wp-block-image size-large is-style-default">